epiverse-trace/howto/.github/CONTRIBUTING.md

 Add all new packages that your specific `howto` entry needs.
 After installing the packages, follow these steps:

 1. Use `renv::status()` to detect any pre-existing issue.
-  - Issues with packages not related to your specific `howto` entry or frequent general updates should be solved in a different PR.
+  - Issues with packages not related to your specific `howto` entry should be solved in a different PR.

 2. Use `renv::snapshot()` to update packages in the lockfile (`renv.lock`).
 You should read your packages (and occasionally its dependencies) listed before confirming to proceed.

 Now you should be ready to create a PR (steps above!).

+### Keep the reproducible environment updated

+We need to keep the `renv.lock` file and the version of the`{renv}` package frequently updated.
+This will help us know of breaking changes in packages under development.
+For this we:

+- Use `renv::update()` to update all packages registered in the `renv.lock` currently out-of-date.

+- Use `renv::upgrade()` to upgrade the version of `{renv}` associated with the project, updates the activate script, and restarts R.

 ### Code style